MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Serial Connection
 """""""""""""""""

-For the display connection *serial*, there are two distinct buffers: the buffer where the drawings are rendered is often called **back buffer**, and the display module buffer **frame buffer** or **front buffer**.
+For the display connection *serial*, there are two distinct buffers: the buffer where the drawings are rendered is usually called **back buffer**, and the display module buffer **frame buffer** or **front buffer**.
-As only the back buffer is stored in the MCU mapped memory (the frame buffer is stored in the display module unmapped memory), there is only one buffer to allocate.
+As long as only the back buffer is stored in the MCU mapped memory (the frame buffer is stored in the display module unmapped memory), there is only one buffer to allocate.
 This is the notion of **single buffer**.

 The *flush* step consists in sending the data through the right bus (SPI, DSI).